 The headteacher will speak to the person who raised the concern, witnesses and also to the person subject to the concern.
-Then, review the information to determine if the behaviour is consistent with the code of conduct, the behaviour constitutes a low-level concern or the behaviour is not serious enough to consider a referral to the LADO but may merit advice from them or if this is a pattern that now hits LADO referral criteria.
+Then, they will review the information to determine if the behaviour constitutes a low-level concern, the behaviour is not serious enough to consider a referral to the LADO but may merit advice from them or if this is a pattern that now hits LADO referral criteria.
 Robust recording will take place including the rationale for the decision and action taken.